-Writing Chicana/o History with the Seattle Civil Rights and Labor History Project (Spring 2012 version)
+Writing Chicana/o History with the Seattle Civil Rights and Labor History Project (2012 revision)

-Permalink for this paragraph 0 From the onset, the “Chicana/o Movement in Washington State History Project” (hereafter referred to as the “Chicana/o Movement Project”) was intended as a point of departure; an exploration of a local narrative long relegated to obscure, unpublished materials and oral histories passed down from one generation to another.
+¶ 3 Leave a comment on paragraph 3 0 From the onset, the “Chicana/o Movement in Washington State History Project” (hereafter referred to as the “Chicana/o Movement Project”) was intended as a point of departure; an exploration of a local narrative long relegated to obscure, unpublished materials and oral histories passed down from one generation to another.
 For many Latinos in Seattle and the Pacific Northwest, the thirst for knowledge was tempered by a sense of isolation from the ethnic Mexican/Latino cultural hubs in the Southwest and East Coast as well as a sense of historical omission in regional narratives.
 The need for addressing this dual marginalization proved to be the impetus for initiating the Chicana/o Movement Project research.

 Latinos in the Pacific Northwest